SAE J3068: Compatibility

 SAE J3068 has additional requirements on the coupler proximity circuit (aka vehicles with Type 2 inlets in North America) that allow them to be interoperable SAE J3400 and SAE J1772 EVSE for both AC and DC power transfer which monitor proximity.
 Also, SAE J3068 has additional requirements on the infrastructure proximity circuit (aka socket-outlets EVSE in North America) that allow them to support 48 A carry-along cable assemblies.
 Both side of the proximity circuit can optionally support 12V power-over-prox (see SAE 3068/2).

 SAE J3068, references SAE J3400 for DC power transfer with the appropriate adjustments for the coupler proximity circuit.

 Depending on the topology of the vehicle on-board charger, it may be possible to charge from a J1772 EVSE using an adapter.
 While adapters are not ideal, manufacturer specific adapters might be useful and are allowed in some countries according to IEC.
-Such an adapter should be rated for 80 amps, as there is no practical way to signal the adapter's current rating.
+Such an adapter should be rated for 80 amperes, as there is no practical way to signal the adapter's current rating.

 Deployment example

 On 7 November 2018, Greenlots announced a project to provide charging infrastructure for all electric Volvo Trucks in Southern California.
 "According to Greenlots, the project will be one of the first in North America to demonstrate a new heavy-duty vehicle charging standard, SAE J3068, in real-world applications."
-See press release.

 Equipment availability

 Rema USA has ANSI/UL 2251 (USA) and CAN/CSA C22.2 No. 282 (Canada) listed AC_{6} 63A 480VAC three-phase cordsets (52.3 kW), and two DC_{8} 1000VDC cordsets at 125A and 200A.
 See Underwriters Laboratories listing number E338388.

-Nuvve offers three-phase AC EVSE certified to UL and European standards with support for up to 480/277 VAC at 120 amps with SAE J3068 and IEC 61851-1 Annex D compliance, in addition to J1772 and Annex A support at lower voltages.
+Nuvve offers three-phase AC EVSE certified to UL and European standards with support for up to 480/277 VAC at 120 amperes with SAE J3068 and IEC 61851-1 Annex D compliance, in addition to J1772 and Annex A support at lower voltages.
 See Maryland Electrical Testing Labs listing number E114798.